OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Step 4.
 Deploy an Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Connect to the master Kubernetes node:
+Connect to the master Kubernetes node (from the Open Nebula front-end node):

 .. prompt:: text $ auto